ChenRuan/BathSafe/README.md

 # BathSafe
 ## Introduction
-The production is a multi-sensor device which can avoid the risks caused by high temperature and humidity during bathing.
+The production is a multi-sensor device which can avoid the risks caused by high temperature and humidity during bathing,

 ## Materials Needed
 ### Circuit Part